lczech/genesis/doc/manual/demos.md

     @ref genesis::placement::Pquery "Pquery".
 It outputs tables that show which and how Pqueries differ in their placement on the tree.

+ *  @subpage demos_labelled_tree "Labelled Tree"

+    Takes a `jplace` file and optionally a `Newick` tree (for example, with additional bootstrap support values) and produces a `Newick` tree where each
+    @ref genesis::placement::PqueryPlacement "Placement" is turned intoan individual branch on the original tree.

 See there for more details.